-The referee should leave the competition area during presentations or any lengthy delay in the programme.
+The referee could be asked to leave the competition area during presentations or any lengthy delay in the programme.

 The contestant wearing the blue judogi is to the left of the referee and the contestant wearing the white judogi is to the right of the referee.